SecretVault Quickstart

 Add the demo organization configuration:

 For quickstart purposes, we've pre-registered an org you can use.
-Here are the organization's credentials and cluster configuration including node urls and node did (decentralized identifiers) to paste into your orgConfig.js
+Here are the organization's credentials and cluster configuration including node urls and node did (decentralized identifiers) to paste into your orgConfig.js file:

 Now we have all the organization and cluster details needed to use SecretVault: